zdeslav/metrics/docs/running_server.md

         .log("console");          // log metrics to console

     // returned server instance is just a proxy to the server thread, so it is
-    // safe to share it around
+    // safe to share it around.
+You can call stop() on it, to stop server gracefully return server::run(cfg);
-    return server::run(cfg);
 }
 ~~~